Menziess/pbi-tester/README.md

     ```
 2. Deploy the solution, following the steps in [Development](#development)
 3. Depending on the `NAME` variable in the [`Makefile`](Makefile), you should be able to visit your powerbi tester page: http://pbi-tester.westeurope.azurecontainer.io
-4. You can now update the [`private/PBIToken.json`](https://github.com/microsoft/PowerBI-Tools-For-Capacities/blob/master/RealisticLoadTestTool/PBIToken.json), by browsing to: `http://pbi-tester.westeurope.azurecontainer.io/set?token={"PBIToken":"secret"}`, replacing the "secret" with the value of your generated token
+4. You can now update the token, by browsing to: `http://pbi-tester.westeurope.azurecontainer.io/set?token={"PBIToken":"secret"}`, replacing the "secret" with the value of your generated token
-5. You'll be able to update the [`public/PBIReport.json`](https://github.com/microsoft/PowerBI-Tools-For-Capacities/blob/master/RealisticLoadTestTool/PBIReport.json) also: `http://pbi-tester.westeurope.azurecontainer.io/set?report=...`
+5. You'll be able to update the report also: `http://pbi-tester.westeurope.azurecontainer.io/set?report=...`
-6. Finally, you'll be able to visit the page in multiple browser tabs, and proceed the concurrency testing
+6. Now, you'll be able to visit the page in multiple browser tabs, and proceed the concurrency testing

-More information about the internals of the report webpage can be found in the orignal repository: https://github.com/microsoft/PowerBI-Tools-For-Capacities/tree/master/RealisticLoadTestTool

-## Metrics
+## 3. Server Metrics Logging

 The metrics are logged to a file in [`logs/log.json`](logs/log.json) into your storage account: